ZhanqiuHu/sokoban-ocaml/README.md

 Contains functions that store game's current states and update states.

 ## Command:
-Contain functions that parse command line input to a command type.
+Contains functions that parse command line input to a command type.

+## Gui:
+Contains functions used to print the game to the screen.